skytruong90/Youtube_Channel/README.md

 # Youtube Channel Codes
-## On my YouTube channel: https://www.youtube.com/user/skytruong90/videos
+## This is my YouTube channel: https://www.youtube.com/user/skytruong90/videos

-You can see all of my projects and the code that I have worked on.
+Where you can see all of my projects and codes that I have been working on.

-In the file "Java Codes" are codes / projects that I have made throughout my journey.
+In the file "Java Codes", these are the codes and projects that I have made throughout my journey.